blitzdose/serverctrl-docu/docs/guide/3-App.md

 If your domain got verified successfully, you can download the necessary files.
 Please choose `Default Format` and click on _Download Certificate (.zip)_.
 After the file is downloaded, extract the zip archive, you should see three files in there: `ca_bundle.crt`, `certificate.crt` and `private.key`.

-Now open the web interface and go to `Settings > Upload HTTPS certificate`.
+Now open the App (Access your server through the [manual trust method](#manually-trust-the-certificate)) and go to `Settings > Upload HTTPS certificate`.
 For the _Certificate file_ you will choose `certificate.crt` and for the _Certificate key file_ `private.key`.

 After you uploaded both files, you will need to restart the server.

 #### 6. Congratulations

-You can now access the web interface through your chosen domain and port (e.g. https://serverctrl.freeddns.org:5718) in a secured way.
+You can now access the Server with the App through your chosen domain and port (e.g. https://serverctrl.freeddns.org:5718) in a secured way.
+For this you have to re-add your server to the App with the chosen domain and port.
 I know these are quite a lot of steps but if you don't want your server to get hacked (That's not a joke), you should do it.

 :::tip
-This is the recommended method and allows access from all your devices without configuring anything on them.
+This is the recommended method and allows access from all your devices.
 :::

 ## Other options